rohitkumar20700000/Mobile-Application-Development/gallerycontrol/README.md

 Step 5: Design layout in activity_main.xml.

+Step 6: Create a option.xml file to create options in your menu.

-Step 6: Get images details and Add images in MainActivity file.
+Step 7: Display options in MainActivity file.

-Step 7: Save and run the application.
+Step 8: Save and run the application.

 ## PROGRAM:
 ```
 /*
 Program to print the text “GalleryControl”.
-Developed by: Rohit kumar.M
+Developed by: ROHIT KUMAR M
 Registeration Number : 212221220045
 */
 ```